DAVID J. WILLIS ATTORNEY

 Property Description Issues

-The Statute of Frauds is a factor in determining whether a contract adequately describes property to be conveyed.
-The description must be sufficient.
-Pick v.
-Bartel, 659 S.W.2d 636, 637 (Tex.
-1983).
-How is “sufficient” defined?
+As mentioned above, a real estate contract must sufficiently describe the subject property.
+How is "sufficient" defined?
 A property description is sufficient if the writing furnishes within itself, or by reference to some other existing writing, the means or data by which the particular land to be conveyed may be identified with reasonable certainty.
 General Metal Fabricating Corp. v.
 Stergiou, 438 S.W.3d 737, 753 (Tex.App.—Houston [1st Dist.]
 2014).
-This is Texas’ reasonable certainty standard, in effect since at least 1945.
+This is Texas' reasonable certainty standard, in effect since at least 1945.

-Since land trusts are discussed in this book, we should point out that there is a statute of frauds that pertains to trusts found in Property Code section 112.004: “A trust in either real or personal property is enforceable only if there is written evidence of the trust’s terms bearing the signature of the settlor or the settlor’s authorized agent.”
+Since trusts are commonly used in real estate transactions, we should point out that there is a statute of frauds that pertains to trusts found in Property Code section 112.004: "A trust in either real or personal property is enforceable only if there is written evidence of the trust's terms bearing the signature of the settlor or the settlor's authorized agent."
 Accordingly, the common (but careless) practice of showing a trust as grantee in a deed, without an underlying trust agreement, is insufficient as a matter of statute.

 Get it in Writing

-“Get it in writing” is not just valid folk wisdom, it is Texas law when it comes to the purchase and sale of real property.
+"Get it in writing" is not just valid folk wisdom, it is a baseline of Texas law when it comes to the purchase and sale of real property.
 There are very limited exceptions.
-A proper contract is best, but even an informal scribbling signed by the parties can be sufficient.
+A proper contract is best, but even an informal scribbling signed by the parties can be sufficient depending on the circumstances.